Draft (sports): NBA

-DeAndre Jordan, who was selected as the 35th pick in the 2008 NBA draft, became an All-Star in 2017 and led the league in rebounding two years in a row (2014, 2015).
+DeAndre Jordan, who was selected as the 35th pick in the 2008 NBA draft, was named All-NBA three times in his career, with three straight selections from 2015 to 2017, including a first team appearance in 2016, was selected to back-to-back All-Defense teams in 2014-15 and 2015-16, became an All-Star in 2017 and led the league in rebounding two years in a row (2014, 2015).
 He became a significant contributor of the "Lob city Clippers" era for the Los Angeles Clippers, along with Blake Griffin and Chris Paul.
 Jordan would win alongside Jokić and the Denver Nuggets in the 2023 NBA Finals.

 Kyle Korver, who was selected as the 51st pick in the 2003 NBA draft, went to have a successful 17-year career in the NBA.
 He was an All-Star in 2015 and is one of the most prolific 3-point shooters in league history, ranking eighth all-time in 3-point field goals made with 2,450.

-Jordan Clarkson, who was selected as the 46th pick in the 2014 NBA draft, won the NBA Sixth Man of the Year Award with the Utah Jazz in 2021.
+Jordan Clarkson, who was selected as the 46th pick in the 2014 NBA draft, won the NBA Sixth Man of the Year Award with the Utah Jazz in 2021, and helped the New York Knicks end their 53-year championship drought in the 2026 NBA Finals.

 Malcolm Brogdon, who was the 36th pick in the 2016 NBA draft, won the Rookie of the Year award in 2017 and became a member of the exclusive 50–40–90 club in 2019.
 He also won the NBA Sixth Man of the Year Award in 2023.

-Jalen Brunson, who was selected as the 33rd pick in the 2018 NBA draft, went on to have a breakout year in 2024, making his first All-Star and All-NBA team and led the Knicks to 2nd place in the Eastern Conference.
+Jalen Brunson, who was selected as the 33rd pick in the 2018 NBA draft, went on to have a breakout year in 2024, making his first All-Star and All-NBA team during the 2023-24 season, and led the Knicks to their first championship since 1973 in the 2026 NBA Finals.

-Marc Gasol is also another example as he was selected as the 48th pick by the Los Angeles Lakers in the 2007 NBA draft, but was traded to the Memphis Grizzlies in a package that sent his older brother Pau to the Lakers.
+Marc Gasol was selected as the 48th pick by the Los Angeles Lakers in the 2007 NBA draft, but was traded to the Memphis Grizzlies in a package that sent his older brother Pau to the Lakers.
 Like his brother Pau, he became an elite rim protector who could pass, shoot, and score efficiently in the post, and later in his career became an example of a "stretch five", a center capable of effective scoring from three-point range.
 He was also the 2013 NBA Defensive Player of the Year, and he helped the Toronto Raptors win their first championship in 2019.